 Candidate Profile

 To complement the skills and experience of its current Board, NH is currently seeking two Independent Directors to join the Board of Directors.
-NH is particularly interested in hearing from leaders currently working with marginalized and vulnerable populations in the social services sector, and those with finance expertise, particularly in the not-for-profit sector.
-Human Resources expertise would also be considered an asset.
+NH is particularly interested in leaders with broader public sector accounting knowledge and skills.
+A financial designation, and experience on a Finance and Audit committee would also be considered a strong asset.

 Niagara Health is participating in the federal government’s 50 – 30 Challenge to increase diversity in positions of influence and leadership across the organization.
 The goal of the Challenge is to give all Canadians a seat at the table by improving access for members of equity-deserving groups including: women, Indigenous peoples, racialized persons including Black Canadians, people who identify as gender and/or sexually diverse, and or persons living with disabilities.
 For more information on the 50 – 30 Challenge, please visit: The 50 – 30 Challenge: Your Diversity Advantage (canada.ca).